Westwood Farm Junior School

-Staff receive training as part of their induction process when they start at our school.TA meetings are held fortnightly and regularly contain SEND training.
-There are opportunities for staff to access SEND training from West Berkshire.
+All support staff receive training in school and there are opportunities for staff to access SEND training from West Berkshire.
+They have regular meetings in school containing SEND training.
 The content will vary depending on the needs of both staff and children at that time.
 Training can also be provided if a particular need is identified.

 - 6.3: Do teachers have any specific qualifications in SEND?

 The SENCO will begin the PGCert SENCO Accreditation at the University of Reading in January 2021 (the award must be completed within three years of appointment to the role of SENCO).
 Present qualifications: BSc Psychology, Post Graduate Certificate of Education and 14 years’ experience of teaching in mainstream primary schools.)